 Let’s break this down by imagining a wooden boat.
 It has a sail, an anchor, and a good crew.
 All of these work together to make the ship sail.

 However, the ship is one body.
 That means if you want to increase cargo and crew, all of it has you’d have to replace the whole ship or add more storage to it, weighing it down.
 Also, if there’s a hole in the ship’s cargo hull, it will affect the rest of the boat.
 The whole ship could potentially sink.

-is like this ship.
-Sure, putting everything on one ship is easy, but it can easily cause speed and issues, issues, and more.
+WordPress is like this ship.
+Sure, putting everything on one ship is easy, but it can easily cause speed and performance issues, security issues, and more.

 Not to forget that today’s digital ecosystem is rapidly changing, and solutions from yore aren’t cut for today’s landscape.

 When everyone around you has ships made of steel that are faster and stronger, your sail ship will strain to keep up.
 To keep ahead of the game, WordPress will, frankly, not cut it.

 We wrote a solid article about "Jamstack vs WordPress."
 Click on the link and read more.

 Jamstack differs from WordPress as it offers a headless approach.